dialoguebranch/dlb-web/README.md

 * `${GIT}`/dialoguebranch/dlb-web/

 ### 1.2.
 Prepare configurations
-* Create a `gradle.properties` file in the `dlb-web/dlb-web-service/` folder (copy the existing `gradle.sample.properties` file)
+* Create a `gradle.properties` file in the `dlb-web/dlb-web-service/` folder by copying the existing `gradle.docker-standalone.properties`.
+This contains workable default configuration values.
-  * You only need to provide a value for the `dlb-configJwtSecretKey` parameter (you can generate a Base64 of length 128 using this website: https://generate.plus/en/base64).
 * Prepare a `users.xml` file in the `dlb-web/dlb-web-service/config/` folder (copy the existing `users-example.xml` file).
   * You can define your own users here, or simply keep the example `user::user` and `admin::admin`